SayanDas42/Delta-Debugger/ReadMe.txt

-The initial version of the code is the file named "file1v1.java" under "COM S 513 HW8" folder.
+The initial version of the code is the file named "file1v1.java".

-The second version of the code is the file named "file1v1.java" under "file1v1_2" folder which is in the "COM S 513 HW8" folder.
+The second version of the code is the file named "file1v1.java" under "file1v1_2" folder.

 The changes will be genarated in a file called "patch1.patch" after the program is executed.